What Defines a Criminal Record in New York?

 An arrest warrant is an official document that is signed and issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
 In New York, the law enforcement officer can arrest with or without an arrest warrant, New York Arrest Warrants

 .
-The arrest without an arrest warrant is done when the law enforcement officer has grounds to believe that the person committed the crime, the arrest warrant is always signed by a judge and include the full details of the offender and the crime he is to be arrested for.
+The arrest without an arrest warrant is done when the law enforcement officer has grounds to believe that the person committed the crime, the arrest warrant is always signed by a judge and includes the full details of the offender and the crime he is to be arrested for.

 New York Misdemeanors